mohamedhassan279/Shell/README.md

     * **Concepts**: Command-line parameters.
 4. A command, with or without arguments, executed in the background using &.
     * **Example**: firefox &
-    * **Details**: In this case, your shell must execute the command and return immediately, not blocking until the command finishes.
+    * **Details**: In this case, the shell must execute the command and return immediately, not blocking until the command finishes.
     * **Concepts**: Background execution, signals, signal handlers, processes and asynchronous execution.
-    * **Requirements**: You have to show that the opened process will be nested as a child process to the shell program via opening the task manager found in the operating system like the one shown in figure 1.
+    * **Requirements**: we have to show that the opened process will be nested as a child process to the shell program via opening the task manager found in the operating system like the one shown in figure 1.
 Additionally you have to write in a log file (basic text file) when a child process is terminated (main application will be interrupted by a SIGCHLD signal).
 So you have to implement an interrupt handler to handle this interrupt and do the corresponding action to it.
 5. Shell builtin commands
     * **Commands**: cd & echo
     * **Details**: for the case of: